How to Choose an ISO 9001 Certifier

 9. Other People’s Experience

 What do others say about them?
 Talk with other certified organisations, perhaps some key customers, or if possible other companies in the same/similar field.
 If you contact your own customers or suppliers, it's also an opportunity to publicise your plan to get certified.
 You may find certain of your customers have a strong preference for a particular certifier.
-If almost everyone in your field is certified with BIG Global Certifiers, perhaps it's good if you are too.
+If almost everyone in your field is certified with GREAT BIG GLOBAL certifiers, that might mean it would be advisable for you too.

 Author: Jane Bennett